 Before moving to Savannah, we didn’t know much about the city.
 And although we weren’t expecting to find a Victorian-era scenario, with Southern belles strolling the streets and coquettishly dropping their handkerchiefs to attract the attention of menfolk, we also weren’t prepared to find the streets dominated by pink-haired girls and hipsters with ironic mustaches.
 In other words: we had no idea about the existence of SCAD.

-SCAD was only established in 1978, so is a relatively new entity in Savannah.
-But, man, has it made its presence felt.
+SCAD was only established in 1978, so it’s a relatively new entity in Savannah.
+But it has made its presence felt.
 The college has been instrumental in the purchase and restoration of innumerable buildings, doing more than its share to help re-beautify the city.
-With a sky-high tuition, and strong student population of over 10,000, SCAD is using its deep pockets for good, rather than evil.
+With a sky-high tuition, and enrollment of over 10,000, SCAD is using its deep pockets for good rather than evil.

-SCAD boasts a strong foreign population; its student body represents over 100 countries, and there are branches in France and Hong Kong.
-All in all, we came to appreciate the influence that this influx of artistic (and mostly rich) youth has had on the city.
-Cool eateries, a hopping nightlife and a hip, urban vibe in a historic, conservative region.
-None of that would be possible without it.
+SCAD boasts a strong foreign population, with students from over 100 countries, and has branches in France and Hong Kong.
+It’s hard not to appreciate the influence that this influx of artistic, mostly rich youth has had on Savannah.
+It’s become a city with cool restaurants, a hopping nightlife and a hip, urban vibe, in a historic and largely conservative region.

 January 26, 2011 at 7:32 pm Comments (3)